sh4dman23/XFiesta/README.md

 ## Description
 ![XFiesta](readme_images/home.jpg)

-XFiesta is my final project for [CS50x](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science).
+XFiesta is my final project for [CS50x](https://cs50.edx.org/).
 It is my attempt at creating a simple and minimalistic yet functional web-based social media platform, using Python's Flask module.
 As of now, XFiesta has various features like user profiling, a friend system, chat functionality, creating posts, post comments, post and comment interactions etc.

-The program uses Python and Flask to handle all server-sided code and uses SQLite3 to handle database management.
-All features in this project that use real-time updates like chats and notifications use AJAX requests on intervals to query the server for information; WebSockets have not been used in this project.
+The application uses Python and Flask to handle all server-sided functionality and utilizes SQLite3 for database management.
+For real-time features such as chats and notifications, the current implementation relies on periodic AJAX requests to query the server for updates.
+WebSocket has not been integrated into this project.

 ## Installation and Dependencies
 To run this application, first clone this repository on your device via either of the following commands: